 How does it look on Google+?

-Google+ is probably the easiest social network to deal with.
+Google+ is probably the easiest social network to deal with in regard to visual content.
 It displays almost any reasonable image size very well.
 Similar to Facebook you can post images as a photo post and as a shared link post.
 The shared link image is cropped to a ratio of 2:1 so keep your content in the middle and you won’t have any problems here either.